EOPF-Sample-Service/xcube-eopf/docs/index.md

 ## Overview

-Once installed, the package gives access to EOPF data products in an analysis-ready data cube format
-through the standard xcube data store interface.
+Once installed, the package gives access to EOPF data products in an analysis-ready data cube format through the standard xcube data store interface.
 You can:

 - List available data sources
 - Check data availability
-- Describe data sources
+- Get metadata of the data sources
 - View available open parameters for each source
 - Open data sources directly as xarray datasets

 To explore all available functions, see the [Python API](api.md).

-The data retrieval process uses the [EOPF STAC API](https://stac.browser.user.eopf.eodc.eu/),
-which allows querying observations over a specified time range and spatial extent.
-The resulting datasets are
-mosaicked per time step and stacked into a 3D data cube with dimensions: `time`, `latitude`, and `longitude`.
+The data retrieval process uses the [EOPF STAC API](https://stac.browser.user.eopf.eodc.eu/), which allows querying observations over a specified time range and spatial extent.
+The resulting datasets are mosaicked per time step and stacked into a 3D spatiotemporal data cube.

 Each data variable is returned as a chunked **Dask array**, supporting efficient out-of-core computations and visualization.

-Internally, the package uses the [xarray-eopf](https://eopf-sample-service.github.io/xarray-eopf/) backend for reading,
+Internally, the package uses the [xarray-eopf](https://eopf-sample-service.github.io/xarray-eopf/) backend for reading, and leverages
-and leverages [xcube](https://xcube.readthedocs.io/en/latest/dataaccess.html#available-data-stores) to construct spatiotemporal analysis-ready data cubes.
+[xcube](https://xcube.readthedocs.io/en/latest/dataaccess.html#available-data-stores) to construct spatiotemporal analysis-ready data cubes.

 ## Features